Simple and accurate approximations to the Riemann zeta function: Introduction and main results

-For values of $s$ with $\im(s)$ large, the preferred method is the Riemann-Siegel formula and its various extensions.
+For values of $s$ with large $\im(s)$, the preferred method is the Riemann-Siegel formula and its various extensions.
 The original Riemann-Siegel formula \cite{Borwein_2000, Gabcke1979,Rubinstein_2005,Titchmarsh1987} was developed for computing $\zeta(s)$ on the critical line $\re(s)=1/2$.
-It consists of the main sum of $N_t:=\lfloor \sqrt{t/(2\pi)} \rfloor$ terms (here and throughout this paper we denote $s=\sigma+ \i t$ and assume that $t>0$) and a remainder term, which can be expressed in terms of certain integrals or expanded as asymptotic series.
-Keeping the first $j$ terms of this asymptotic series results in an error $O(t^{-\frac{1}{4} - \frac{j}{2} })$ (see \cite{Gabcke1979} for rigorous and effective upper bounds for these errors).
-A lot of work was done on extending and improving the Riemann-Siegel formula.
-Odlyzko and Sch\"onhage \cite{Odlyzko_1988} introduced a fast algorithm for evaluating $\zeta(s)$ at multiple points, which is particularly useful for locating the zeros of the Riemann zeta functon on the critical line.
+It consists of a main sum of $N_t:=\lfloor \sqrt{t/(2\pi)} \rfloor$ terms (here and throughout this paper we denote $s=\sigma+ \i t$ and assume that $t>0$) and a remainder term, which can be expressed in terms of certain integrals or expanded as an asymptotic series.
+Keeping the first $j$ terms of this asymptotic series results in an error of $O(t^{-\frac{1}{4} - \frac{j}{2} })$ (see \cite{Gabcke1979} for rigorous and effective upper bounds for these errors).
+Considerable work has been devoted to extending and improving the Riemann-Siegel formula.
+Odlyzko and Sch\"onhage \cite{Odlyzko_1988} introduced a fast algorithm for evaluating $\zeta(s)$ at multiple points, which is particularly useful for locating the zeros of the Riemann zeta function on the critical line.
 Hiary \cite{Hiary_2011} developed an algorithm that reduces the complexity of evaluating $\zeta(1/2+\i t)$ at a single point to $O(t^{4/13+o(1)})$, compared to the standard Riemann-Siegel formula's complexity of $O(t^{1/2})$.
-A simpler version of Hiary's algorithm \cite{Hiary_2011} achieves complexity $O(t^{1/3+o(1)})$ with minimal memory requirement.
+A simpler version of Hiary's algorithm \cite{Hiary_2011} achieves complexity of $O(t^{1/3+o(1)})$ with minimal memory requirements.
 Another algorithm due to Hiary \cite{Hiary_2016} produces Riemann-Siegel-type approximations (requiring $O(t^{1/2+o(1)})$ terms) by starting from the Euler-Maclaurin formula.
-Smoothed versions of the Riemann-Siegel formula have been derived in \cite{Berry_Keating1992,Kuznetsov_2023,Paris_Cang1997,Rubinstein_2005} and a Riemann-Siegel-type formula for computing $\zeta(s)$ for general values of $s$ (not necessarily on the criticial line) was developed in \cite{Reyna_2011}.
+Smoothed versions of the Riemann-Siegel formula have been derived in \cite{Berry_Keating1992,Kuznetsov2023,Paris_Cang1997,Rubinstein_2005} and a Riemann-Siegel-type formula for computing $\zeta(s)$ for general values of $s$ (not necessarily on the critical line) was stated in \cite{Odlyzko_1988}, with error estimates developed in \cite{Reyna_2011}.